Phonak Roger is assistive hearing technology used in conjunction with hearing aids, BAHA’s and cochlear implants.

 It is not because Roger is digital or because it operates at 2.4 GHz that Roger delivers such performance, it is because of this adaptive behaviour.

-Roger is a new standard?
-Yes, Roger is compatible to most hearing instruments, cochlear implants, Baha- and soundfield systems.
-It is license free and the same around the world, so users can travel freely and use their Roger systems abroad.
+Roger is compatible to most hearing instruments, cochlear implants, Baha and soundfield systems.
+It is license free and the same around the world.
+Users can travel freely and use their Roger systems abroad.